ramigs/nuxt-fauna-article/nuxt-fauna.md

 Now that the database is created, we can import the GraphQL schema into FaunaDB.

+FaunaDB has a feature that allows us to import a GraphQL schema, that besides creating the database, also provides an "instant" GraphQL endpoint.

-Import schema in Fauna "You can upload your schema.gql file via the FaunaDB Console by clicking“GraphQL” on the left sidebar, and then click the “Import Schema” button."
+We can upload our `schema.gql` file, via FaunaDB Console by clicking "GraphQL" on the left sidebar:

+**PRINTSCREEN**

+Then click the "Import Schema" button."
+Click "GraphQL" in the left sidebar, which opens your browser’s file upload.
+Select the `schema.gql` file:

 **PRINTSCREEN**

 Inside a Fauna database, we have Collections, Indexes and Documents.
 "FaunaDB automatically created the necessary collection for the `Repo` entity.
 Additionally, It also creates the indexes that to support the schema."

 "Besides that, it also creates the indexes that are needed to interact with